 Thirdly here’s how this hero’s journey plays out.

-- Conflict: Physical or mental traumas, unresolved issues or desolate feelings.
+Conflict: Physical or mental traumas, unresolved issues, or lonely feelings.

 a) Dorothy (life seeker): Greek word for God’s gift